gem/oq-engine/doc/web-api.md

 #### GET /v1/calc/:calc_id/extract/:spec

-Get an .npz file for the given output specification.
+Get an .npz file for the given object specification.
 If `spec` ends with the extension `.attrs` the attributes of the underlying object (usually coming from an HDF5 dataset) are used to build the .npz file, while the object itself is not retrieved.